oracle-livelabs/developer/db-application-development/dotnet-development/dotnet-development.md

       ![c hash extension](images/dotnet-new-console.png "c hash extension")

-      You can see **Program.cs** along with other files created in the working directory.
+      You can see **Program.cs** along with other files created in the source directory.

       ![c hash extension](images/dotnet-obj.png "managed access core")